vladfxstoader/AVL-tree/README.md

 # AVL-tree
-Implementation of an AVL tree for the Data structure scourse
+Implementation of an AVL tree in C++ for the Data structures course.
+Read Raport_Tehnic.pdf for details.